kristiaan67/ml-zoomcamp/midterm-project/README.md

 - *WA_Fn-UseC_-HR-Employee-Attrition.csv*: the downloaded data set
 - *notebook.ipynb*: the jupyter notebook with the data preparation, explorative data analysis and the tuning of several machine learning models.
-- *train.py*: the python code generated out of the notebook that cleans, prepares the data and generates the machine learning models.
+- *train.py*: the python code exported out of the notebook that cleans, prepares the data and generates the machine learning models.
 The best performing model is saved as final model (attrition-model.bin).
 - *predict.py*: the web service loading the saved machine learning model and offering a REST API to make predictions.
 - *request.py*: a test script that selects randomly employee entries from the test data set (exported to 'attrition_test_data.csv') and sends them to the prediction web service.